Instructions for opponents (School of Business)

 Travel and accommodation costs and payment for opponent duty

 A small remuneration will be paid to the opponent after the programme has received the statement.
-The department representing the doctoral candidate pays the reward and travel expenses of the opponent(s) and makes the necessary arrangements.
+The department representing the doctoral student pays the reward and travel expenses of the opponent(s) and makes the necessary arrangements.

 Proceedings at the public examination